Blinkit-Global/.github/profile/README.md

 Thank you for visiting our GitHub page!
 We look forward to working with you soon. 👏👨‍💼👩‍💼💼

 # Contact us 📞📧📱
-You can contact us through our email (info@blinkit.com) or through our social media (LinkedIn, Twitter, Facebook).
+You can contact us through our email (hello@blinkit.com) or through our social media (LinkedIn, Twitter).
 We are looking forward to hearing from you! 🤝👋💬